urban-gro, Inc. Reports First Quarter 2023 Financial Results and Reiterates Full Year 2023 Guidance

 Company to host conference call and webcast today, May 10, 2023 at 4:30 p.m.
 Eastern time

-/EIN News/ -- LAFAYETTE, Colo., May 10, 2023 (GLOBE NEWSWIRE) -- urban-gro, Inc. (Nasdaq: UGRO) (“urban-gro” or the “Company”), an integrated professional services and design-build firm offering solutions to the Controlled Environment Agriculture (“CEA”) and commercial sectors, today reported first quarter results and reiterated its full year 2023 guidance.
+LAFAYETTE, Colo., May 10, 2023 (GLOBE NEWSWIRE) -- urban-gro, Inc. UGRO ("urban-gro" or the "Company"), an integrated professional services and design-build firm offering solutions to the Controlled Environment Agriculture ("CEA") and commercial sectors, today reported first quarter results and reiterated its full year 2023 guidance.

 Bradley Nattrass, Chairman and CEO, commented, "Our first quarter performance is consistent with our expectations as we continue to demonstrate that the acquisitions and investments we made have created a more durable and uniquely diversified company.
 We continue to see demand for our solutions in all sectors."